DSCI-310-2025/dsci-310-group-04-dataletes/README.md

 -   `make data/processed/cleaned_data.csv`\
     Cleans the downloaded dataset and saves it to the `data/processed/` directory.

+-   `make validate`\
+    Peforms 8 validation checks on the data and prints out a clear message indicating results.

 -   `make data/visualizations.png`\
     Generates a PNG image of exploratory visualizations using the cleaned dataset.